Data manager

 Expiration date of the same event type

-If you wish to specify the expiration date of the same event type, such as page_visit, remember that the filters will work similarly as in the case of segmentation, and you need to put the more precise filter before the more general one.
+If you wish to specify the expiration date of the same event type, such as page_visit, remember that the filters work similarly as in the case of segmentation, and you need to put the more precise filter before the more general one.

 Data types